whoisdsmith/SmartFileOrganizer/ai_document_organizer_v2/docs/Phase3_Implementation_Summary.md

 - **Comprehensive Testing**: Developed an extensive test suite for database operations, ensuring reliability and correctness.

+- **Multi-Database Support**: Successfully implemented connectors for both SQLite and PostgreSQL with a consistent interface, allowing seamless switching between database backends.

+- **Advanced Backup & Restore**: Built a sophisticated backup and restore system that properly handles table dependencies, sequences, and JSON data formatting.

 ## Challenges and Solutions

 - **Standardizing Parameter Formats**: Addressed the challenge of supporting both positional and named parameters across different database backends by implementing flexible parameter handling in the base interface.